 \section{Introduction}

 Modern machine learning pipelines increasingly rely on unsupervised representations as foundational building blocks.
-Clustering, dimensionality reduction, and learned embeddings are used for customer segmentation, data exploration, visualization, and as preprocessing steps for downstream prediction~\cite{10.1145/3457607}.
+Clustering, dimensionality reduction, and learned embeddings are used for customer segmentation, data exploration, visualization, and as preprocessing steps for downstream prediction~\citep{10.1145/3457607}.
 These representations are often assumed to be neutral, particularly when sensitive attributes such as age, gender, race, or income are deliberately withheld from the input features.

-This assumption, known as \emph{fairness through unawareness}~\cite{dwork2012fairness}, has been widely critiqued in the supervised learning literature.
-It is well established that models can reconstruct sensitive attributes from correlated proxy features, leading to discriminatory outcomes even when the protected variable is absent from the training data~\cite{DBLP:journals/corr/KleinbergMR16,Rabonato_Berton_2024}.
-However, the fairness community has focused predominantly on supervised predictors, i.e. classifiers and regressors with explicit outcome labels~\cite{10.1145/3457607}.
-Comparatively little attention has been paid to whether \emph{unsupervised} representations themselves encode sensitive information, and if so, how severely.
+This assumption, known as \emph{fairness through unawareness}~\citep{dwork2012fairness}, has been widely critiqued in the supervised setting: models can reconstruct sensitive attributes from proxy features and reproduce discriminatory patterns even when the protected variable is absent from training~\citep{DBLP:journals/corr/KleinbergMR16,Rabonato_Berton_2024,10.1145/3457607}.
+The fairness community has focused predominantly on supervised predictors, however, leaving open whether \emph{unsupervised} representations themselves encode sensitive information, and how severely.

-The presence of this gap is not trivial for end-users who are assuming their usage of unsupervised embedding prevents any fairness issues.
-When an unsupervised embedding systematically organizes data along a sensitive axis, any downstream use of that embedding (whether for clustering, recommendation, visualization, or feature extraction) inherits a fairness risk \emph{before any supervised task is even defined}.
-Recent work in recommender systems has confirmed that collaborative filtering embeddings can capture user demographics even when demographic features are not provided~\cite{ekstrand2018exploring}.
-Fair clustering research has shown that standard algorithms produce demographically imbalanced partitions~\cite{chierichetti2017fair,ghadiri2021socially}.
-And studies of fair dimensionality reduction have demonstrated that methods like t-SNE can produce visualizations dominated by sensitive-attribute structure~\cite{peltonen2023fair}.
+This gap matters: when an unsupervised embedding organizes data along a sensitive axis, any downstream use (clustering, recommendation, visualization) inherits a fairness risk \emph{before any supervised task is defined}.
+Collaborative filtering embeddings capture user demographics absent demographic features~\citep{ekstrand2018exploring}, fair clustering documents demographically imbalanced partitions~\citep{chierichetti2017fair,ghadiri2021socially}, and t-SNEs are dominated by sensitive structure~\citep{peltonen2023fair}.

 In this work, we make four contributions: